novuhq/novu/docs/docs/notification-center/iframe-embed.md

 ## Customizing the dropdown position

-Optionally, the embed init script receives a position object, you can use this to specify the `left` and `top` position of the notification center.
+Optionally, the embedded init script receives a position object, you can use this to specify the `left` and `top` position of the notification center.

 ```html
 <script>